Creative Foundations Fund

 Minimum partnership funding from other sources

-• Strand 2: at least 10 per cent (grants above £1 million and up to and including £5 million) and 15 per cent (grants above £5 million)
+• at least 10 percent of the total project cost (grants above £1 million and up to and including £5 million)

 • grants from trusts and foundations